su8/skilcrypt/README.md

 # skilcrypt-daemon
 This fellow is suitable if you constantly edit & save files and want them to be automatically encrypted and ready for transfer A.S.A.P.

-Whenever files are put inside $SOURCE_FILES they will be encrypted instantly, just make sure that you've edited the $PASSWORD_FILE (`echo 'beLoud' > /tmp/pws`).
+Whenever files (not ending with **.gpg**) are put inside the $SOURCE_FILES folder, they will be encrypted instantly in the background without your interaction, just make sure that you've edited the $PASSWORD_FILE (`echo 'beLoud' > /tmp/pws`).

+I use this daemon to gather all files across my usb thumb drives and cd/dvd discs in one place and have them encrypted instantly, without re-launching the skilcrypt script again and again.
+Cry me a river, "viva da cloud".

 The script will run in infinite loop, it's resource friendly don't worry.